traefik/traefik/docs/content/routing/providers/kubernetes-crd.md

     default on [`IngressRoute`](#kind-ingressroute) and
     [`IngressRouteTCP`](#kind-ingressroutetcp) objects.
     This means that you cannot have two stores that are named default in different Kubernetes namespaces.
-    For the time being, please only configure one TLSStore named default in Traefik namespace.
+    For the time being, please only configure one TLSStore named default in Traefik's namespace.

 !!! info "TLSStore Attributes"
     ```yaml tab="TLSStore"